Identifying when Precession can be Measured in Gravitational Waveforms: Parameter Estimation Results

 where $p(\bm{\lambda}|d)$ is the posterior distribution for the parameters $\lambda$, $p(\bm{\lambda})$ is the prior probability distribution where $\int{p(\bm{\lambda})d\bm{\lambda}}=1$, and $p(d)$ is the marginalised likelihood where $p(d)=\int{p(\lambda_{i})p(d|\lambda_{i})}d\lambda_{i}$.
 Posterior distributions for specific parameters can then be found by marginalising over all other parameters,

-In the idealised situation of zero noise and correct, informative priors, Eq.~(\ref{likelihood_calculation}) has a maximum at $h(\bm{\lambda})=h(\bm{\lambda}_{0})$.
-Consequently, Eq.~(\ref{posteriorforoneparameter}) will be centred around $\lambda_{0i}$, with width determined by correlations to other parameters.
-However, the addition of noise and certain priors may cause the maxima to be deflected away from $h(\bm{\lambda})=h(\bm{\lambda}_{0})$, leading to Eq.~(\ref{posteriorforoneparameter}) recovering a biased posterior.
+In the idealised situation of zero noise, Eq.~(\ref{eq:likelihood_calculation}) has a maximum at $h(\bm{\lambda})=h(\bm{\lambda}_{0})$.
+However, as can be seen in Eq.~(\ref{bayesequation}) the posterior also includes priors, this means that, as well as effects due to noise, certain priors may cause the maxima to be deflected away from $h(\bm{\lambda})=h(\bm{\lambda}_{0})$.
+This would then lead to Eq.~(\ref{posteriorforoneparameter}) recovering a biased posterior.
+In this work, we consider the effect of three closely related priors,

+\begin{itemize} \item{\emph{Global}: the prior used during the parameter estimation analysis.
+This reflects our prior belief before observing any data,} \item{\emph{Conditioned}: the global prior conditioned upon the posterior distributions of other parameters from the same analysis.
+For example since $\chi_{\mathrm{eff}}$ and $\chi_{\mathrm{p}}$ are correlated, any informative measurement of $\chi_{\mathrm{eff}}$ modifies our prior beliefs about $\chi_{\mathrm{p}}$.
+This prior has been used in previous LVC publications, see e.g.~\cite{LIGOScientific:2018mvr},} \item{\emph{Informed}: the global prior conditioned upon the posterior distributions from a different analysis.
+Here, we use this to inform our expectations of the degree of precession given the results from a non-precessing analysis.
+See Section~\ref{sec:rho_p_predict} for details.} \end{itemize}